Kratom Tea Kratom Golden Milk Turmeric Ginger Cinnamon Black Pepper Kratom for Wellness

 • Polyphenols are organic compounds found in plants that have a range of potential health benefits when consumed over the long term.

-Turmeric contains the polyphenol curcumin, which is believed to improve inflammatory conditions, pain, degenerative eye conditions, and more.
-However, when consumed alone, curcumin has poor bioavailability.
 So how do you increase curcumin’s bioavailability to unlock its health benefits?
 Black pepper to the rescue!
 Black pepper contains an alkaloid called piperine.
 Piperine enhances the bioavailability of curcumin by 2000%.
 That’s why every good golden milk recipe will include both turmeric and black pepper together.

 Kratom golden milk has all the alkaloids from kratom tea in addition to the active compounds found in regular golden milk.
 Kratom’s most abundant alkaloid is mitragynine, and there are over alkaloids in kratom that have a variety of effects.